Tennessee General Assembly has the opportunity to act on cannabis policy reform in 2025

 With the Kentucky legislature enacting medical cannabis in 2023, Tennessee is now an island of backwards cannabis policies.
-Six of its eight border states have comprehensive medical cannabis laws, and the seventh — Georgia — has a more limited medical law, allowing up to 5% THC.
+Six of its eight border states have comprehensive medical cannabis laws, and the seventh — Georgia — has a more limited medical law, allowing products with up to 5% THC.

 Tennessee’s Low-THC Cannabis Program